-It’s easy to think that Manhattan is all about fine dining, thanks to an impressive 61 Michelin-starred restaurants and a profusion of marquee chefs, whom many New Yorkers follow with a passion reserved for star quarterbacks in other cities.
-Yet the real secret to dining in the city is knowing that while you can top out at $595 for the per-person prix-fixe menu at sushi temple Masa, a bowl of soup dumplings at the legendary Nom Wah Tea Parlor in Chinatown will set you back just six bucks.
+It’s easy to think that Manhattan is all about fine dining, thanks to an impressive 67 Michelin-starred restaurants and a profusion of marquee chefs, whom many New Yorkers follow with a passion reserved for star quarterbacks in other cities.
+Yet the real secret to dining in the city is knowing that while you can top out at $450 for the per-person prix-fixe menu at sushi temple Masa, a bowl of soup dumplings at the legendary Nom Wah Tea Parlor in Chinatown will set you back just six bucks.
 As New Yorkers know, look to the inexpensive ethnic restaurants and neighborhood eateries for affordable meals you’ll brag about back home.
+Also consider visiting during Restaurant Week — which are actually three to four weeks in winter and summer, when the city’s hottest eateries offer special three-course lunch and dinner deals.

 Pizzerias, delis and diners